6.1 Boards of Examiners

-184.108.40.206 Further information can be accessed from Section 6.4.3 of the Assessment Policy and Procedure and the External Examiners Handbook sections 6-11 for more information on the role of External Examiners.
+126.96.36.199 Further information can be accessed from Section 6.4.3 of the Assessment Policy and Procedure and the External Examiners Handbook (Taught) sections 6-11 for more information on the role of External Examiners.

 6.1.5 Extenuating Circumstances

-The University recognises that during the course of their studies, a student may encounter personal difficulties that are out with their control and which affect their ability to study and/or complete assessments.
+The University recognises that during the course of their studies, a student may encounter personal difficulties that are out with their control, have a short period of impact and which have a negative effect on their ability to study and/or complete assessments.
 In order to ensure appropriate support for students in such circumstances, the University provides a number of potential routes to assist the student in terms of their studies, in addition to the pastoral and academic advice and support that is routinely available.
 The most appropriate route will depend on the circumstances.

-The Extenuating Circumstances policy sets out the provisions the University makes for a student’s ‘Extenuating Circumstances’ to be taken into account within the assessment process, as one potential route to assist the student where personal difficulties are experienced.
-The policy operates in conjunction with the Extenuating Circumstances Procedure that accompanies it and both can be accessed here.
+The University’s Extenuating Circumstances arrangements set out the provisions the University makes for a student’s ‘Extenuating Circumstances’ to be taken into account within the assessment process, as one potential route to assist the student where personal difficulties are experienced.

 6.1.6 Extenuating Circumstances Sub-Board

-220.127.116.11 The Chair of the faculty board should constitute an extenuating circumstances sub-board, virtually or in person, to make decisions in relation to extenuating circumstances cases that have been submitted.
-It is recommended that the sub-boards be held at faculty level, however, where necessary sub-boards can be held at divisional or subject level.
+188.8.131.52 The Chair of the faculty board should constitute an extenuating circumstances sub-board, virtually or in person, to make decisions in relation to extenuating circumstances cases that have been submitted.
+It is recommended that the sub-boards be held at faculty level, exceptionally, if necessary sub-boards may be held at divisional or subject level.
 The sub-board is the first step in the boards of examiners process, and is therefore held prior to each subsequent relevant board as required.
-(See 18.104.22.168).
+(See 184.108.40.206).

-An extenuating circumstances sub-board must include at least the following staff:
+An extenuating circumstances sub-board must normally include at least the following staff: